Kärcher Hose Performance Plus 1/2

-Flexible and extremely resistant to kinks thanks to high-quality multi-layered woven material: the new 20-metre long Performance Plus 1/2" garden hose.
-Ensures constant water flow.
+Robust and extremely resistant to kinks, the Performance Plus garden hose is made from high-quality multi-layered woven material – for proven quality and performance.

-The Performance Plus quality garden hose, which measures 1/2" in diameter and 20 m in length, is perfect for watering small to medium gardens and other spaces.
-The high-quality multi-layered woven material has an improved feel, sits notably more comfortably in the hand, and makes this innovation from Kärcher particularly robust, flexible and extremely resistant to kinks – ideal qualities for a high-performance watering system providing constant water flow.
-What's more, the garden hose is free from phthalates (< 0.1%), cadmium, barium and lead – meaning it contains absolutely no substances that are harmful to human health and yet is still durable.
+The 1/2" 20m Performance Plus garden hose is perfect for watering small to medium gardens.
+The high-quality multi-layered woven material is designed to be flexible and provide greater durability, whilst also having an improved feel and being extremely resistant to kinks.
+What's more, the garden hose is free from phthalates (< 0.1%), cadmium, barium and lead.
 The weather-resistant anti-UV outer layer protects the material and the opaque middle layer prevents algae from building up inside the hose.
-The bursting pressure is 45 bar.
-The water hose also boasts an impressive temperature resistance of between -20 and +60 °C. We guarantee a 15-year warranty for this garden hose.
+The bursting pressure is 45 bar whilst also being resistant to temperatures between -20 and +60 °C. Compatible with all standard watering systems.
+Comes with a 15-year guarantee.

 Features and benefits